Rolakamin/E-Commerce-Data-Analysis/README.md

 # E-Commerce Data Analysis
 A comprehensive project to clean and analyze E-commerce transactional data using SQL (Microsoft SQL Server Management Studio - SSMS), addressing key business questions and deriving actionable insights.

+## Project Overview

+### Objectives

+The goal of this project is to analyze an E-commerce dataset to uncover insights related to sales performance, customer behavior, and; product profitability.
+This will help improve business decision-making in areas such as inventory management, marketing strategies, and customer segmentation.

+## Business Problems & Key Questions

+To achieve the above objective, the analysis will focus on answering these key business questions:

+**1️.
+Sales Performance Analysis**

+- Which products generate the most revenue?
+- Which countries contribute the highest revenue?
+- What is the average order value (AOV)?

+**2. Customer Segmentation**

+- Who are the top customers by total spending?
+- How frequently do customers make purchases?
+- Which customers return products the most?

+**3. Product Performance Analysis**

+- What are the best-selling products?
+- Which products are the most profitable?
+- What are the top 5 most expensive products?

+ **4. Time Series Analysis**

+- How does revenue change over time (monthly, quarterly, yearly)?
+- Which time of day generates the most sales?
+- What is the month-over-month revenue growth?

 ## Dataset Overview

-### Data Sources
+### Data Source
-The dataset used in this project was obtained from the DataDNA dataset challenges provided by Onyx Data.
-It consists of a single table with 8 columns and 541,909 rows.
-The dataset contains transactional data spanning from 2010 to 2011, tracking purchases made by customers.
+The dataset was obtained from the DataDNA dataset challenges(Onyx Data) and contains 541,909 rows and 8 columns, tracking transactions from 2010 to 2011.

 To access the dataset, click [**here**](https://github.com/Rolakamin/E-Commerce-Data-Analysis/blob/main/Ecommerce%20Business.zip).

 ### Dataset Description
-The table includes the following fields:

 - InvoiceNo: Unique identifier for each transaction.

-  **Note**: For this analysis, InvoiceNo was not treated as a unique identifier because each InvoiceNo represents multiple transactions.
-To resolve this, a TransactionID column was created to serve as the primary key.
-- StockCode: Represents each product.
+- StockCode: Product identifier
-- Description: Describes the product.
+- Description: Name of the product.
 - Quantity: Number of items purchased.
 - UnitPrice: Price per unit of the product.
 - InvoiceDate: Date and time of the transaction.
-- CustomerID: Identifier for each customer.
+- CustomerID: Unique identifier for each customer.
 - Country: Country where the purchase was made

+**Note**:

+For this analysis, InvoiceNo was not unique, that is, InvoiceNo was not treated as a unique identifier because each InvoiceNo represents multiple transactions(multiple rows can belong to the same transaction).
+To resolve this, a TransactionID column was created to serve as the primary key.

 ## Data Cleaning

+Since the dataset contains errors, inconsistencies, and missing values, data cleaning techniques were applied using SQL to ensure accuracy.

 **Step 1: Removal of Duplicates**

+Some transactions were duplicated,which could impact the accuracy and reliability of the analysis.

 The E-commerce dataset contained potential duplicate records, which could impact the accuracy and reliability of the analysis.
 These duplicates needed to be identified and removed to ensure data integrity.